nishant0207/conservation-geography-nptel/README.md

 Parameters:

-	•	week: Number of the week (e.g., 1, 2, …) or final for the combined quiz.
+	•	week: Week number (e.g., 1, 2, …), or final for the combined quiz.

 Response: